syncfusion-content/winui-docs/winui/ComboBox/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-**Step 2:**  Populate data in ComboBox
+**Step 2:** Populate data in ComboBox.

-Now populate this SocialMediaViewModel data in SfComboBox control by binding with `ItemSource` property.
+Now, populate this SocialMediaViewModel data in SfComboBox control by binding to the `ItemSource` property.

 {% tabs %}
 {% highlight xaml %}